YouTube Title Psychology: What Makes People Click (Without Clickbait)

 Psychological Trigger #5: Social Proof (Without Numbers)

 You don’t need millions of views to use social proof.
+Implied social proof works just as well.

 Examples

-“Others figured this out — maybe I should too.”
+This signals: “Others figured this out — maybe I should too.”

 Psychological Trigger #6: Simplicity

+The brain loves simplicity.
 When someone sees a title, they subconsciously ask:

 “Will this be easy to understand?”